autokey/autokey/Advanced-Topics.md

 So, for example, a utility for processing multiple variations of print dialogs from different applications could be coded as several separate scripts - one for each variation - rather than as one complex script with conditional code for each variation - with all of them triggered by pressing Ctrl+P.

 NOTE: Assuring that these filters are mutually exclusive is the responsibility of the user.
 AutoKey only detects and rejects identical filters for the same trigger.
-(It turns out that detecting that two regexes are mutually exclusive is a very difficult problem.
-It is not clear if it is even generally solvable.)
+(It turns out that detecting that two regexes are mutually exclusive is not generally solvable.
+See #365 for an enhancement request with a possible wokaround for this.)

 If two different actions using the same trigger have different non-mutually exclusive filters, the behavior is undefined, but the first match found (in whatever order the search is done) is probably the one which will succeed.